-All other construction works (with the exception of watercourse crossings) will maintain a minimum of a 10 m buffer from watercourse suitable to support water vole.
+All other construction works (apart from watercourse crossings) will maintain a minimum of a 10 m buffer from watercourse suitable to support water vole.
 Whilst clearance from known water vole burrows requires a minimum 5 m distance, a 10 m buffer is proposed in the development design to ensure impacts to all aquatic habitats and species can be avoided.